aws/aws-cli/awscli/customizations/cloudformation/modules_readme.md

 be overridden with Overrides, which require the consumer to know how the module is structured.
 This "escape hatch" is considered a first class citizen in the design, to avoid excessive Parameter definitions to cover every possible use case.
+One caveat is that using Overrides is less stable, since the module author might change logical ids.
+Using module Outputs can mitigate this.

 Module Parameters (set by Properties in the parent) are handled with Refs, Subs, and GetAtts in the module.
 These are handled in a way that fixes references to match module prefixes, fully resolving values that are actually strings and leaving others to be resolved at deploy time.

-Modules can contain other modules, with no limit to the levels of nesting.
+Modules can contain other modules, with no enforced limit to the levels of nesting.

 Modules can define Outputs, which are key-value pairs that can be referenced by the parent.